 If possible, time your visit to include a Sunday, when you can take in the waterfront arts and crafts show.
 A tradition since the 1960s, the event draws artists, craftspeople and street performers to Chase Palm Park, which runs along Cabrillo Boulevard.
 The park is also where you'll find the city's antique carousel—you don't have to be a child to get a thrill out of this ride, which is only US$2 for a five-minute jaunt.

 Santa Barbara's nightlife scene is rather sedate, but the city does have some lively bars in the downtown area.
-Along State Street, and within walking distance from each other, you will find a variety of sports bars (O'Malley's, for example), pubs (such as the James Joyce) and clubs (such as Eos Lounge).
-You will also find that the average patron age is younger than 30, as State Street draws the masses from local colleges.
+Along State Street, and within walking distance from each other, you will find a variety of sports bars, pubs and clubs.
+You will also find that the average patron is younger than 30, as State Street draws the masses from local colleges.